IanMadlenya/quotes/README.md

 synthetic dimension makes chunk size selection simpler (most all values are in coordinate position zero in the synthetic dimension).

-Once loaded, the data in SciDB look like, where the 'quote' values are displayed with the format "bid, bidsz, bidexch, ask, asksz, askexch,":
+Once loaded, the data in SciDB look like the following output, where the 'quote' values are displayed with the format "bid, bidsz, bidexch, ask, asksz, askexch,":
 ```
 {synth,exch,instrument_id,day,ms} quote,flag,feed,seqnum